Lucy Mercer Rutherfurd: Affair with Franklin D. Roosevelt

 As a young woman, Lucy Mercer worked in a dress shop.
 In 1914, Mercer was hired by Eleanor Roosevelt to become her social secretary.
 She quickly became an established part of the Roosevelt household, and good friends with Eleanor.
 According to historians Joseph Persico and Hazel Rowley, the affair between Mercer and Franklin likely began in 1916, when Eleanor and the children were vacationing at Campobello Island to avoid the summer heat, while Franklin remained in Washington, D.C.
 In 1917, Franklin often included Mercer in his summer yachting parties, which Eleanor usually declined to attend.

 In June 1917, Mercer quit or was fired from her job with Eleanor and enlisted in the US Navy, which was then mobilizing for World War I. Franklin was at that time the Assistant Secretary of the Navy, and Mercer was assigned to his office.
 Mercer and Franklin continued to see one another privately, causing widespread gossip in Washington.
 Alice Roosevelt Longworth—daughter of Theodore Roosevelt, and a cousin of Eleanor's—encouraged the affair, inviting Mercer and Franklin to dinner together several times.
 She later commented, "He deserved a good time. ...
 He was married to Eleanor."

 In 1918, Franklin went on a trip to Europe to inspect naval facilities for the war.
 When he returned in September, sick with pneumonia in both lungs, Eleanor discovered a packet of love letters from Mercer in his suitcase.
 Eleanor subsequently offered her husband a divorce.

 Franklin's mother, Sara Delano Roosevelt, was adamantly against the idea of divorce, however, as it would mark the end of Franklin's political career; she stated that she would cut him off from the family fortune if he chose separation.
 Historians have also debated whether, as a Roman Catholic, Mercer would have been willing to marry a divorced man.
 Eleanor Roosevelt biographer Blanche Wiesen Cook expressed skepticism that this had been a serious obstacle, noting the depth of Mercer's feelings.
-Persico also doubts that this was a factor, observing that Mercer's mother Minnie had divorced and remarried, and that the family had come to Roman Catholicism only recently.
+Author Persico also doubted that this was a factor, observing that Mercer's mother Minnie had divorced and remarried, and that the family had come to Roman Catholicism only recently.

 In the end, Franklin appears to have told Mercer disingenuously that Eleanor was not willing to grant a divorce.
 He and Eleanor remained married, and he pledged never to see Mercer again.
 The Roosevelts' son James later described the state of the marriage after the incident as "an armed truce that endured until the day he died."
-Eleanor later wrote, "I have the memory of an elephant.
-I can forgive, but never forget."
-The incident marked a turning point in her life; disillusioned with her marriage, she became active in public life, and focused increasingly on her social work rather than her role as a wife.